-The average house price in July 2018 came in at £231,000, according to the Office for National Statistics, meaning many people are finding it difficult to buy their first home or upgrade to something bigger.
+The average house price in January 2019 came in at £228,000 meaning many people are finding it difficult to buy their first home or upgrade to something bigger.

-- Happy in their current location and property
+- Happy in your current location and property

-- Finding it difficult to sell their home
+- Finding it difficult to sell your home

-- Wanting to add value to or improve their home
+- Wanting to add value to your home

 - Unable to afford to buy a new house